 The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors.
-The changes in the composition of the Board of Directors that took place during the period under review were carried out in compliance with the provisions of the Act.
+During the period under review, the Company appointed Mr. Vikas Malhotra as a Whole-time director with effect from 23rd July, 2021 and such change in the composition of the Board of Directors was carried out in compliance with the provisions of the Act.